HetNormo/API-standards/instructions/readme.md

 ### Drafts

 For drafts, create a folder for the publication in `source/drafts/`, modify the file `jekyll-gh-pages.yml'from this folder to a destination publication-draft.
-Make sure the `index.md` contains the annotation `layout: doc-draft`.
+Make sure the first source contains the annotation `layout: doc-draft`.
 Move/copy the files when publishing to the original folder.

 ### Updating